 What is Bookkeeping?

-Bookkeepers are responsible for maintaining the financial records of a business or company, monitoring transactions, updating statements and ensuring accuracy in addition to producing financial statements and other reports for management and supervisors.
+Bookkeepers are accountable for the upkeep of a business or company’s financial records, the monitoring of transactions, the updating of statements, and the verification of accuracy.
+In addition, bookkeepers are tasked with the production of financial statements and other reports for management and other supervisors.

 What Do Bookkeepers Do?

-Here are some of the tasks of bookkeeper that will help to keep your business running smoothly:
+The following are some of the responsibilities of a bookkeeper that will contribute to the efficient operation of your company:

 Keeping track of daily transactions